securefederatedai/openfl/docs/install.docker.rst

 Things to Consider
 ~~~~~~~~~~~~~~~~~~

-When using OpenFL in a Docker container, you need to consider the following:
+Docker containers have the components to initiate and run a federation.
+However, there are tasks that require your attention.

-  * Docker containers are the essential components to have a working environment that is able to initiate and run a federation.
-Orchestration and pipeline automation is currently not supported and would need to be handled manually.
+  *  Orchestration and pipeline automation is currently not supported and would need to be handled manually.

   * `PKI exchange <https://en.wikipedia.org/wiki/Public_key_infrastructure>`_ required to validate and welcome new collaborators to the federation will need to be handled outside the containers through a bash script (not provided).
 The PKI exchange can also be performed manually in the following manner: